-The try-it-rule for picky eaters:
+The try-it-rule for picky kids:

 My kids, like most, will turn their nose up at almost anything that looks different, whether they’ve eaten it before cooked in another way or not.
 For this reason, we have a try-it-rule.
-If my kids want dessert, which thanks to my sweet-tooth is never missed, they must try at least one bite of whatever is on their plate, and they must eat an acceptable portion of the overall food on their plate.
+If my kids want dessert, which thanks to my sweet-tooth is never missed, they must try at least one bite of whatever is on their plate.
+They also must eat an acceptable portion of the overall food on their plate.
 If they don’t like one item after trying it, and eat the other two for example, that’s OK.
 If they don’t eat, they aren’t hungry enough for dessert and don’t get it.
-It’s especially important to not reward not eating.
+It’s especially important not to reward not eating.
 We apply the try-it rule to every meal, it doesn’t matter if they’ve tried it before, because I’ve found even if they didn’t like it the first five times they tried it, they may the sixth.

 Eliminating outside influence on picky eaters: